gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Fix ability to set formats to empty cells
  * Fix of wp_footer call for the broken themes
  * Fix of the data formatting at the table on backend and frontend
- * Update English language
+ * Update the English language
- * Minor isues fix
+ * Minor issues fix

 = 1.5.0 / 15.12.2016 =
  * Add ability to set table description
  * Add ability to get cell value by shortcode
  * Add ability to disable table borders
- * Add the Pagination Size option to set size of paginate buttons
+ * Add the Pagination Size option to set the size of paginate buttons
  * Add wp_footer call for the broken themes
  * Add ability to enter formulas in editable fields
  * Add ability to parse the email links during import from xls/xlsx files